 Creatures.
 This includes all creatures created by alchemy or engineering (such as golems, turrets, homunculi, etc.).
 The price of a creature is x25 times the cost of a consumable of the same rarity.

+For instance, purchasing a Common quality Alarm Stick costs 20 gp, while crafting it costs 10 gp in alchemical components and materials.
+If the character is a specialized crafter (such as a 2nd level Alchemist), crafting it costs 5 gp instead.

 The Alchemist and Tinker class are specialized crafters.
 Upon gaining the Efficient Alchemy and Efficient Engineering features, respectively, they further reduce crafting costs to one-quarter rather than one-half buying price.

-For instance, purchasing a Common quality Alarm Stick costs 20 gp, while crafting it costs 10 gp in alchemical components and materials.
-If the character is a specialized crafter (such as a 2nd level Alchemist), crafting it costs 5 gp instead.

 Note.
 If being proficient with Herbalism Kit, a character can still craft Potions of Healing (of all types), but the price is multiplied by 2 (for 40 gp purchase from an herbalist, 20 gp craft).